New restrictions from Thursday 5 November

 For a full list of financial support, please check the Government’s financial support for businesses page.
 You can also use the Government’s business support finder to see what support is available for you and your business.

-- Coronavirus Job Retention Scheme (soon to be replaced by Job Retention Bonus)
+- Coronavirus Job Retention Scheme (Extended to March 2021)

 - Coronavirus Statutory Sick Pay Rebate Scheme